Sushanthr1411/MockMate/README.md

 # Navbar Component

-This folder contains the `navbar.tsx` React component for InterviewAI Pro.
+This folder contains the `navbar.tsx` React component for the MockMate Project

 ## Features
 - Responsive navigation bar for Next.js